March 5, 2020

 - Get sufficient sleep, exercise regularly, manage stress, drink plenty of fluids, and eat nutritious foods.

 We recognize that there is a great deal unknown about this form of virus and it can cause fear and anxiety.
 We recognize that this is a fluid and evolving situation and are told that guidance could change as the situation continues to change.

 Members of the COVID-19 Emergency Task Force

-President Elaine Collins (Chair), Dean of Administration Sharron Scott, Provost Nolan Atkins, Dean of Students Jonathan Davis, Dean of Enrollment and Marketing Mike Fox, Development and External Relations Officer Leah Hollenberger, and Director of Marketing and Communications Sylvia Plumb
+President Elaine Collins (Chair), Dean of Administration Sharron Scott, Provost Nolan Atkins, University Development and External Relations Officer Leah Hollenberger, Dean of Students Jonathan Davis, Dean of Enrollment and Marketing Michael Fox, and Director of Marketing and Communications, Sylvia Plumb